The Trench Coat Update That’s Perfect for Petites

 • Colors: 1

-This under-$50 pick comes in five colors with a classic lapel and single-breasted cut.
-Pockets included, with adjustable sleeve tabs.
-I like that you can style it in unconventional ways—notably, above, mimicking the very in-vogue hourglass cut
+This under-$50 pick comes in 11 colors with a classic lapel and double-breasted cut.
+Pockets included, with adjustable sleeve tabs and a back storm flap.
+I like that you can style it buttoned or unbuttoned and get totally different vibes from each.

 Fast Facts